joshsack1/nvim/README.md

-This will be where I store my neovim config files so that I can more easily start using them whenever I work on a remote machine
+This will be where I store my neovim config files so that I can more easily start using them whenever I work on a remote machine.
+It is, however, mostly stolen and relatively clumsy.
+If you are looking for a cool neovim confiuration, this is probably not it.
+THIS GITHUB REPO IS PUBLIC BECAUSE I AM LAZY AND DO NOT WANT TO SIGN IN ON ANY REMOTE MACHINE I USE.
+NOT BECAUSE THIS IS A GOOD CONFIGURATION.